 ...."Beaches..", this is what most foreigners will reply if you ask them the reasons why they will visit Mauritius!
 Our island has among the top beaches around the world.
 White sands, turquoise waters, beautiful seascape and fantastic coasts.
-The following list will state the top famous beaches in Mauritius which you can consider in your aquatic plans.

 An Ocean Breeze Puts A Mind At Ease...